 Thoughts of a Caribbean holiday conjure up images of swaying palm trees, powder white sandy beaches, crystal clear water and steel drum music.
-Whilst these images are perfectly accurate and indeed the main draw of the region, each of the 700 islands that make up the Caribbean also have a unique appeal, character and charm.
+Whilst these images are perfectly accurate and indeed the main draw of the region, the 7000 islands that make up the Caribbean also have a unique appeal, character and charm.
 Some of the islands are also better suited to families than others.

 So how do you choose which island is best for your family holiday?
 I hope to be able to assist you…

 I spent three seasons cruising around the Caribbean as Shore Excursions Assistant and then Manager onboard family cruise ships.
 After settling down to a life on land, I worked for a luxury tour operator as the Caribbean Travel Specialist.
 The role involved frequent visits to the Caribbean to develop my knowledge of the region and familiarise myself with the best hotels and attractions (it was a tough job!)
 I will now share my top five family-friendly Caribbean islands…

 There are said to be 365 beaches in Antigua, one for every day of the year.
 Although I visited many beaches during my time in Antigua I cannot vouch for all 365!
 Away from the picture perfect beaches, the small capital of St John’s, home to the cruise ship terminal, has some lovely boutique shops which sell unique clothes and local arts and crafts.
 There are also several independent quirky bars if shopping is not of interest!